Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

 - Saver: Plan for future costs
 - Reminder: remind user about upcoming dates and se if they need to budget accordingly
 - Nav bar: make it easier for user to maneuver through the website

+## Team Features and Accomplishments
+- Alex & Shay: UXflowchart1.pdf - Flow chart to help visualize how a user will interact with the web app.
+- Courtney:
+- Ryan:
+- Scott: